 Motley Rice attorney Fred Thompson is Liaison Counsel and a member of the Plaintiffs Steering Committee for multidistrict litigation in U.S. District Court for the District of South Carolina that alleges toxic AFFF contamination of groundwater near military bases, airports, and other sites where the foams were used.
 Communities near these sites have allegedly suffered a heightened need for medical monitoring, personal injuries, property damage, and economic losses due to the discharge of toxic AFFF chemicals into the environment.
 The MDL court is presiding over more than 75 lawsuits filed by people who live near sites where AFFFs were used, governmental entities, including municipalities and local water authorities, and individual personal injury claims.

 Local governments, including counties, towns and cities may have claims if their local water source or soil is contaminated by AFFF.
 Motley Rice has a long history of representing states, counties and municipalities in navigating complex litigations.
-If you believe you may have a claim, contact attorney Fred Thompson by email or call 1.800.768.4026.
+If you believe you may have a claim, contact attorney David Hoyle by email or call 1.800.768.4026.

 AFFF Health Hazards